“Of all things, love is the most potent.”

 Keeping that in mind, we are motivated to encourage at least an appreciation of Art in our children, if not a full-on love affair.

-This is a great Art activity for a couple reasons in particular: demonstrating the versatility of materials we already own and extending our work in our current Montessori Continent Study of Antarctica.
+This is a great Art activity for a couple of reasons in particular: demonstrating the versatility of materials we already own and extending our work in our Antarctica unit.
 We are always finding creative ways to engage with our materials so I thought I’d share a simple extension of our use of our Montessori penguin puzzle.

 We are currently implementing 3 activities for 1 puzzle and at different stages of development.
 The wooden puzzle alone is a great Sensorial experience for our 2.5 year-old son, and it’s a great Language/Geography activity for our almost 4-year-old when combined with 3 part cards.
 Another option is using it for an Art experience, as our oldest daughter and I did below.